RoboticAgents/course-information/community_guidelines.md

 - Showing up for class late multiple times verbal warning.
 - When work is turned in late JJ will decide on the consequences.
 - Exceptions will be made for documented extenuating circumstances.
+- Students will report any violations to the professor via [Google Forms] (https://forms.gle/MLevhckE3H1cGmtx8)